bpichon0/Risk_resilience_desertification/README.md

 Three images were collected using Google Earth or Virtual Earth at each of those sites.
 The spatial Moran I autocorrelation was computed on each binary image and incorporated to the *./data/Empirical_data.csv* dataframe.
 Spatial patterns were also used to compute the distance to the desertification point following a method proposed in [this article](https://www.biorxiv.org/content/10.1101/2024.02.20.581244v2).

 ## Simulations

-Simulations were done with the [Kéfi et al model](https://www.sciencedirect.com/science/article/pii/S0040580906001250) and are available in *./data/All_simulations.csv*.

-## Simulations